-Let us just jump right into the juice since we know that’s what you’re all here for.
-During one of her lingerie catwalks, Rihanna selected a song by the London based DJ Coucou Chloe called Doom.
-If you don’t already know the song included a segment from a narration of the Hadith, which is a record of traditions and sayings of the Prophet Muhammad.
-The exact translation of what is being said in the remixed version is: “the world is full of unbelievers”.
-I was informed about this translation by my Arabic speaking family members.
+Now, let’s delve into the heart of the matter, as we know that’s what you’re all here for.
+During one of her lingerie catwalks, Rihanna featured a song called “Doom” by London-based DJ Coucou Chloe.
+Unbeknownst to her, the song included a segment from a narration of the Hadith, which represents the traditions and sayings of the Prophet Muhammad.
+The translated segment in the remixed version stated: “the world is full of unbelievers.”I personally became aware of this translation through my Arabic-speaking family members.